Section by section details for 2023

 information being published by the ECF (English Chess Federation).

-This information (Grading Referrence Number, Name, Club(s),
+This information (Rating Referrence Number, Name, Club(s),

-Grade(s), Grading Category) is published as part of the
+Rating(s), Rating Category) is published as part of the

-Grading list on the ECF website.
+Rating list on the ECF website.
 If you wish to have these

 The expectation is that all players will play in every round but when there is an odd number of players available for a particular round, the section controller will give one player a one point bye.
 Where possible the player will be paired with someone from another section for a practice game.